📅 Last Updated: March 25, 2026 | New startups added weekly

 - Boston: Boston startups including Commonwealth Fusion Systems, Form Energy, and Boston Metal

-- Austin: Growing Austin startup ecosystem with favorable regulations for renewable energy
+- Austin: A growing Austin startup ecosystem with favorable regulations for renewable energy

-- Denver: Denver startups benefit from proximity to oil & gas industry transitioning to clean energy
+- Denver: Denver startups benefit from proximity to an oil & gas industry actively transitioning to clean energy

 Europe: Policy-Driven Innovation